Disentangling tensor product structures: Conclusion

 The next natural step would be to search for approximate disentanglement.
 This amounts to determine the TPS $\mathcal{T}$ for which a given $\ket{\Psi(t)}$ deviates as little as possible from the set of the product states $P_\mathcal{T}$, \textit{i.e.} the TPS that minimizes $\underset{t \in [0,T]}{\sup} d( \ket{\Psi(t)} , P_\mathcal{T})$ for some suitable distance $d$.
 Some ideas are perhaps to be found in \cite{wiesniak2020distance}, but this quest seems fairly unreachable, in particular if the factorization of $\mathcal{H}$ includes not only two but $n$ tensor factors, due to the extremely complex nature of the set $P_\mathcal{T}$.
 Determining whether a vector belongs to $P_\mathcal{T}$ is known to be a NP-hard problem, in fact most tensor problems are \cite{hillar2013most}.

-Perhaps the Hamiltonian approach mentioned in Remark \ref{tegmark} is a more promising route.
-Instead of looking for a TPS that turns $\ket{\Psi(t)}$ into a approximate product state, we could look for a TPS that minimizes the interaction part of the Hamiltonian.
-Although our C-NOT example has revealed that Tegmark's ‘Diagonality theorem’ \cite{tegmark2015consciousness} is not correct as it stands, it might be worth to attempt to complete the proof or take inspiration from it.
+Perhaps the Hamiltonian approach explored in Sec. \ref{hamiltonian} is a more promising route.
+Instead of looking for a TPS that turns $\ket{\Psi(t)}$ into an approximate product state, we could look for a TPS that minimizes the interaction part of the Hamiltonian.
+Proposition \ref{characterization} is a first step in this direction, and it might also be worth to attempt to complete the proof of Tegmark's ‘Diagonality theorem’ \cite{tegmark2015consciousness} or take inspiration from it.